 According to the Hospital for Special Surgery, there are three different types, or grades, of muscle tears.
 The first grade is very small -- only about 5% of the muscle is actually torn.
 A second-grade tear means that most of the muscle is torn.
 The third grade means that the muscle is ruptured.
 A full rupture means that either the muscle itself or the tendon, which connects the muscle to the bone, completely tears.

 The motion that causes the oblique to tear involves rotation of the upper body, which is the action that the oblique performs.
-A case study in the British Journal of Sports Medicine shows that a tennis player suffered an oblique injury from a tennis swing, which is a great example of an upper-body rotational movement.
+A case study in the British Journal of Sports Medicine shows that a tennis player sustained an oblique injury from a tennis swing, which is a great example of an upper-body rotational movement.